zollerp/RTD-AWF/source/class3/module2/module2.rst

 Within the UDF Environment you will find an instance called **ELK**.
 Here we run an ELK Container which is used to visualize Device Identifier and correlate data i.e. Username to Device ID; Geo IP to Device ID.
+Additional **AWF Unified Bot Protection** log events into ELK.
+Those logs been correlated as well.

 .. note:: This is a MVP.
 So please reach out if you have use cases which we should add to the Demo.

 Steps:

+    #.
 RDP to windows machine called *win-client*.
 The Password of the instance is listed within the **Details / Documentation** Tab.
     #.
 Launch Chrome and choose the bookmark called **Device ID+ Kibana**.
     #.
 Klick the Button left to "Home".
 Within the Kibana Section you can choose between **Discover** or **Dashboard**.